LajosCseppento/koala-toolkit-lightroom/README.md

 # Koala Toolkit for Lightroom Classic

-Lightroom Classic utilities to manage better (not only) koala photos.
+Lightroom Classic utilities to better manage (not only koala) photos.

 ![Koala Toolkit for Lightroom Classic](koala-toolkit.png)